kevinveenbirkenbach/cymais/roles/sys-bkp-docker-2-loc/README.md

 ## Description

 This Ansible role automates the process of backing up Docker volumes to a local folder.
-It pulls the [sys-bkp-docker-to-local repository](https://github.com/kevinveenbirkenbach/sys-bkp-docker-to-local.git), installs required software, configures systemd services for both standard and "everything" backup modes, and seeds backup database entries as needed.
+It pulls the [sys-bkp-docker-2-loc repository](https://github.com/kevinveenbirkenbach/sys-bkp-docker-2-loc.git), installs required software, configures systemd services for both standard and "everything" backup modes, and seeds backup database entries as needed.

 ## Overview